 The study of polynomial, rational, exponential, logarithmic, and trigonometric functions, their graphs and elementary properties.
 This course is an intensive preparation for students planning to take Calculus (MATH 128-129) or Matrix Algebra (MATH 130) or those whose major specifically requires Precalculus.
 This course is taught solely as a review of topics which must be mastered by students who intend to take MATH 128 or MATH 130.
-Prerequisite: Credit for or exemption from MATH 100.
+Prerequisite: Math placement of level 3 or 4 or credit for MATH 100.
 May not be used to satisfy Distribution requirements.